thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 ## Overview

-This guide continues from the end of [product listing](https://github.com/jaepass/example-cjs-vue) by jaepass.
-Check it out if you want more details.
+This guide continues on from [Create a Single-Page product catalogue with Vue.js](https://github.com/jaepass/example-cjs-vue) by jaepass.

-If you haven’t done so already, create an account at Chec.io and then add products through your dashboard.
+If you haven’t done so already, create an account so you can access the Chec Dashboard and add products through your dashboard.
 In this guide, aftermarket car rims will be the products used for demonstration.

-In this guide, you’ll go over:
+This guide will cover:
-1. A quick setup that includes installations of required packages and code for product listing.
+- A quick setup that includes installations of required packages and code for product listing.
-2. Creating a product viewing page and learning about Vue’s event handling.
+- Creating a product viewing page and learning about Vue’s event handling.
-3. Setting up vue-router to navigate between pages.
+- Setting up vue-router to navigate between pages.
-4. Utilizing Commerce.js cart add method and showing cart adding success message.
+- Utilizing Commerce.js cart add method and showing cart adding success message.
-4. Creating a header equipped with navigation.
+- Creating a header equipped with navigation.
-6. Creating a cart viewing page with subtotal and cart editing.
+- Creating a cart viewing page with subtotal and cart editing.

 ## Requirements